 More information about how all our seminars work can be found on the Seminars Course Page.

 About Glyn Maxwell View Profile

 Glyn Maxwell has published many poetry collections, including Pluto, Hide Now, The Sugar Mile and The Breakage.
-His new volume, How The Hell Are You, will be published by Picador in 2019.
-His critical guidebook On Poetry (2012) has been described as ‘a modern classic’ (Spectator) and ‘the best book about poetry I’ve ever read’ (Guardian); he published its fictional sequel, Drinks With Dead Poets: The Autumn Term in 2016, and is currently working on a further sequel, Last Night In England: The Spring Term, which will be published in 2019.
+His new volume, How The Hell Are You was published by Picador in 2019 and shortlisted for the T.S.
+Eliot Prize.
+His critical guidebook On Poetry (2012) has been described as ‘a modern classic’ (Spectator) and ‘the best book about poetry I’ve ever read’ (Guardian); he published its fictional sequel, Drinks With Dead Poets: The Autumn Term in 2016, and published a further sequel, Last Night In England: The Spring Term in 2019.

 Glyn’s plays include Liberty, which was staged at Shakespeare’s Globe in 2008, Babette’s Feast, which was staged at the Print Room in 2017, The Lifeblood, which was awarded British Theatre Guide’s ‘Best Play’ on the Edinburgh Fringe in 2004, and The Only Girl In the World, which was a Time Out Critics’ Choice at the Arcola in 2008.
 He has adapted several classics for Grosvenor Park Open Air Theatre in Chester, including Wind in the Willows and Cyrano de Bergerac, which was broadcast by BBC Radio in 2015.
 His new versions of Alice in Wonderland and The Beggars’ Opera opened Chester’s new Storyhouse Theatre in the summer of 2017.